keithdhd/test-census-analysis/README.md

 # test-census-analysis
-Analysing the new census data
+Analyzing the new census data